Updated by Dr. Catalin Barboianu

 We must be careful when using the term ‘best odds’ as related to casino games.
 There are two statistical meanings of the term ‘odds’, namely winning probability and expected return.

-In the first meaning, the casino game offering the best odds of winning bets is roulette, with probabilities of winning of over 90% for specific types of large-coverage bets.
+In the first sense, the casino game with the best odds of winning bets is roulette.
+Certain large-coverage bets offer probabilities of winning over 90%.
 However, there is a hefty price to pay from these odds in the form of a low profit rate.
 Next up are blackjack and baccarat, whose base bets have a winning probability of between 42%–46%.

-The casino game offering players the lowest house edge (and the highest expectation of winning) is blackjack, with a house edge ranging from 0.13% to 0.94% over all blackjack versions, but under 0.5% for optimal play.
+The casino game with the lowest house edge and highest chance of winning is blackjack.
+Its house edge ranges from 0.13% to 0.94% across versions but stays under 0.5% with optimal play.

 In contrast, the term ‘best odds’ is misleading when it refers to payout rate, so it’s probably best to avoid using it like that.